fac29/hoda-e-commerce/README.md

 # E-Commerce Website -- Backend

-This is a repo that holds backend functionality for an E-Commerce website created by Halima, Oskar, Diana and Alex.
+This is a repo that holds backend functionality for an E-Commerce website created by Halimah, Oskar, Diana and Alex.

 ## Installation and initialisation